dongcc/scut/lab2/README.md

 6. try out via the http://localhost:1880/talk

-7. starting 2 container on different ports to sharing the same flow
+7. starting 2 container on different ports to sharing the same flow, investigate how to make the 2 or more containers to share the same flow.